Universidad Santa María (Venezuela): Headquarter East-Puerto La Cruz

 Among the projects decentralization in 1994 Saint Mary University is established with its own headquarters in Barcelona, Anzoategui, based on a modern building set in 28,000 square meters of land located in the intercommunal Avenue Barcelona.

-This important site starts working on January 23, 1995 and has classrooms acclimated to the area design; library, also adapted to the environment, modern computer labs with sophisticated equipment and programs in different areas.
-It is an educational complex with ample parking, all services and modern café located in a small shopping center surrounded by green areas.
+This important site starts working on January 23, 1995, and has classrooms acclimated to the area design; library, also adapted to the environment, computer labs.
+It is an educational complex with parking, all services and modern café located in a small shopping center surrounded by green areas.

 Amazon Headquarter-Puerto Ayacucho

 Saint Mary University founded in 1999 in the Amazon a university nucleus where students study law, economics, accounting and business administration state.
 This office works in two shifts: morning and night.

-The core features spacious and comfortable classrooms, library, computer lab and cafeteria whose facilities are located in a nice air-conditioned hut.
-The whole atmosphere is carefully adapted to the environment of the Venezuelan Amazon region and to the needs of the community.
-It is a great constitutional effort that contributes to family unity and cultural development of the region.

 In this seat racing law, social communication, accounting, administration, pharmacy, civil engineering, industrial and systems work.

 Headquarter Barinas

 This core began operations in 2004 and emerged as an academic option to capture a large student population eager to train in social sciences, scientific and administrative area.

 In this place students study law, Social Communication, Accounting, Civil Engineering, Industrial and Systems.